pulumi/pulumi-hugo/themes/default/content/docs/reference/pulumi-yaml.md

 #### About `buildTarget`

 - For Go
-  - if specified, go sources in `$CWD` will be compiled via `go build` to the specified path before being run.
+  - If specified, go sources in `$CWD` will be compiled via `go build` to the specified path before being run.
-  - if unspecified, go sources in `$CWD` will be compiled via `go build` to a temporary executable that is deleted after running.
+  - If unspecified, go sources in `$CWD` will be compiled via `go build` to a temporary executable that is deleted after running.
+  - Cannot be specified with the `binary` runtime option.

 #### About `binary`

-- For Go, cannot be specified with the `buildTarget` `runtime` option.
+- For Go, cannot be specified with the `buildTarget` runtime option.
 - For .NET, if not specified, a .NET project in `$CWD` will be invoked via `dotnet run`.

 #### About `virtualenv`